Current Retail: $49.49

 This is a solid harness, but perhaps a bit thick for Edgar to use under his life jacket.
 When on camping or paddling outings which include hiking, the dogs often wear their harness under their life jacket.
 We will continue to use a lightweight guard harness for that situation.

-Edgar, despite his obvious labrador DNA, does not enjoy swimming, so we have not tested the harness in a full immersion situation.
-We anticipate that he will go swimming on at least one of our summer camping trips, so we'll be sure to have him wear this harness.
+Edgar, despite his obvious Labrador DNA, does not enjoy swimming, so we have not tested the harness in a full immersion situation.
+We anticipate that he will go swimming on some summer camping trips, so it will be good for him to have a waterproof harness.
 It is always interesting to assess the drying time for any dog gear!

 Each of our dogs has four harnesses, each designed for a particular activity.
 They have pulling harnesses for skijoring and kicksledding, lightweight harnesses for camping tie-outs, winter snowshoeing harnesses, and lighter weight summer hiking harnesses.
 We keep our dogs on trekking lines 99.99% of the time, and take them out nearly daily on trails in all conditions, year-round.
 We are familiar with the quality of Kurgo dog products and have enjoyed the opportunity to test a Kurgo harness, the first of that brand that either of our dogs has used.
 Our experience, and our recognized promotion of safe outdoor adventuring with dogs, makes us quite qualified to evaluate this gear.